Border flooded with hundreds of migrants crossing into Texas

 The situation has 'spiraled out of control,' a reporter on the ground said

-Hundreds of migrants are seen crossing the border into Texas in Del Rio on Saturday, with many of them originally coming from Haiti.
+Hundreds of migrants are crossing the border into Texas on Saturday, with many of them originally coming from Haiti.

-"This situation has completely spiraled out of control," Fox News’s Bill Melugin said Saturday while in Del Rio, showing hundreds of migrants crossing the Rio Grande into the U.S.
+"This situation has completely spiraled out of control," Fox News’s Bill Melugin said Saturday while in Del Rio, Texas, showing hundreds of migrants crossing the Rio Grande into the U.S.

 FOX NEWS CLEARED TO FLY AFTER BIDEN FAA TEMPORARILY BANS DRONES OVER BRIDGE PACKED WITH ILLEGAL IMMIGRANTS